phpdude/django-macros-url/README.markdown

 )
 ```

-I think you simple understand the difference of ways :)
+I think you understand the difference of ways :)

 #### Routing must be simple! ;-)